ci-lab-cz/streamd/README.md

   --gpu_ids GPU ID [GPU ID ...]
                         List of unique GPU device IDs available to use.
 Use in case of multiple GPUs usage or using exact GPU devices.
   --ntmpi_per_gpu int   The number of thread-MPI ranks to start per GPU.
-The default, 1, will start one rank per GPU --topol topol.top     Topology file (required if a gro-file is provided for the protein).All output files obtained from gmx2pdb should preserve the original names.
+The default, 1, will start one rank per GPU --topol topol.top     Topology file (required if a gro-file is provided for the protein).All output files obtained from gmx2pdb should preserve the original names
   --topol_itp topol_chainA.itp topol_chainB.itp [topol_chainA.itp topol_chainB.itp ...]
-                        itp files for individual protein chains (required if a gro-file is provided for the protein).All output files obtained from gmx2pdb should preserve the original names.
-  --posre posre.itp [posre.itp ...]
+                        itp files for individual protein chains (required if a gro-file is provided for the protein).All output files obtained from gmx2pdb should preserve the original names --posre posre.itp [posre.itp ...]
-                        posre file(s) (required if a gro-file is provided for the protein).All output files obtained from gmx2pdb should preserve the original names.
+                        posre file(s) (required if a gro-file is provided for the protein).All output files obtained from gmx2pdb should preserve the original names
   --protein_forcefield amber99sb-ildn
+                        Force Field for protein preparation.Available FF can be found at Miniconda3/envs/md/share/gromacs/top --noignh              By default, Streamd uses gmx pdb2gmx -ignh, which re-adds hydrogens using residue names (the correct protonation states must be provided by user) and ignores the original hydrogens.
+If the --noignh argument is used, the original hydrogen atoms will be preserved during the preparation, although there may be problems with recognition of atom names by GROMACS.
-                        Force Field for protein preparation.Available FF can be found at Miniconda3/envs/md/share/gromacs/top --md_time ns          Time of MD simulation in ns --npt_time ps         Time of NPT equilibration in ps.
-  --nvt_time ps         Time of NVT equilibration in ps.
-  --seed int            seed
+  --md_time ns          Time of MD simulation in ns --npt_time ps         Time of NPT equilibration in ps --nvt_time ps         Time of NVT equilibration in ps --seed int            seed
   --not_clean_backup_files
-                        Not to remove all backups of md files.
-  --steps [STEPS ...]
+                        Not to remove all backups of md files --steps [STEPS ...]
 Run a particular step(s) of the StreaMD run.
-Options:1 - run preparation step (protein, ligand, cofactor preparation) 2 - run MD equilibration
-                        step (minimization, NVT, NPT) 3 - run MD simulation 4 - run MD analysis.
-Ex: 3 4 If 2/3/4 step(s) are used --wdir_to_continue argument should
-                        be used to provide directories with files obtained during the step 1
+Options:1 - run preparation step (protein, ligand, cofactor preparation) 2 - run MD equilibration step (minimization, NVT, NPT) 3 - run MD simulation 4 - run MD analysis.
+Ex: 3 4 If 2/3/4 step(s) are used --wdir_to_continue argument should be used to provide directories with files obtained during the step 1